todc/css3-google-buttons/README.md

 css3-google-buttons
 ===================

-This project has been renamed to google-bootstrap.
-It can now be found at: [Google Bootstrap](https://github.com/todc/google-bootstrap).
+This project has been renamed to todc-bootstrap.
+It can now be found at: [TODC Bootstrap](https://github.com/todc/todc-bootstrap).